Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

 or horn,

-or rudder stock,
+or rudder wick,

-or wickets and
+or portholes and

-or other openings in the hull.
+or other openings in the helmet.

-• checks prior to departure to sea.
+• Checks prior to departure to the sea.

-or general condition of the boat,
+or general condition of the vessel,

 or checking for empty spaces,